inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 ~~~~~~~~

 In time-sensitive networking applications, Ethernet preemption can significantly reduce latency.
-When a high-priority frame becomes available for transmission during the transmission of a low priority frame,
+When a high-priority frame becomes available for transmission during the transmission of a low-priority frame,
-the Ethernet MAC can interrupt the transmission of the low priority frame, and start sending the
+the Ethernet MAC can interrupt the transmission of the low-priority frame and start sending the
 high-priority frame immediately.
 When the high-priority frame finishes, the MAC can continue
-transmission of the low priority frame from where it left off, eventually sending the low priority
+the transmission of the low-priority frame from where it left off, eventually sending the low-priority
 frame in two (or more) fragments.

 Preemption is a feature of INET's composable Ethernet model.
 It uses INET's packet streaming API,
-so that packet transmission is represented as an interruptable stream.
+so that packet transmission is represented as an interruptible stream.
 Preemption requires the
 :ned:`LayeredEthernetInterface`, which contains a MAC and a PHY layer, displayed below:

 .. figure:: media/LayeredEthernetInterface2.png